epicsf/epic-video-archive/README.md

 * Searches for all external disks with a name starting with "Video" (reports error if none are found)
 * Walks the disk, and uploads all files to a new folder with the same directory structure as the local
-* New directory named with the following naming scheme by default: `/epic_prod_drives-year-month-day-hour:minute:second`
+* New directory named with the following naming scheme by default: `/Masters/[ISO 8601 datetime]`